ragizaki/student-profile/README.md

 # Hatchways Front-End Assessment

-This is the front-end project I built using React.
-The data is fetched from the Hatchways API.
+This is the front-end project I built using React, fetching a static list of students from the Hatchways API.
+The site is now live at zaki-hatchways-frontend-challenge.netfliy.app

 ## Running the Project
 ```git